crcdng/giveth_taketh/README.md

 - Metamask connection does not work on web, see [this issue](https://github.com/WalletConnect/Web3ModalFlutter/issues/108)
 - Sepolia testnet hardcoded into the app, needs to be deployed on mainnet
-- Histury amount of transaction needs to be figured out
+- History: amount of transaction needs to be figured out

+# Later

+- nicer History
+- Data view
-- 'hackathon architecture'
+- refactor 'hackathon architecture'